Nancy Pelosi unveils an ambitious plan to lower drug prices

 — Limit what seniors pay out of pocket for their medications to $2,000 a year.
 Currently, Medicare’s pharmacy benefit has no cap on copays, and the advent of drugs costing hundreds of thousands of dollars a year has left some seniors saddled with bills that rival a mortgage payment.
 An out-of-pocket limit also is part of the Grassley-Wyden bill, and the idea also is backed by the Trump administration.

 Pelosi’s office says her plan is to have the legislation introduced and moved through House committees to a vote on the floor.
-If compromise can be reached among House Democrats, the Trump White House and lawmakers in the Senate, a drug pricing package could be added to year-end budget legislation.
+If compromise can be reached among House Democrats, the Trump White House and enough GOP lawmakers, a drug pricing package could be added to year-end budget legislation.

 Movement in Congress comes at a time when criticism of the industry — from Trump and lawmakers of both parties — appears to be having an effect on prices.